Hi, I'm Renata, and this is my career story...

 I was finally safe again.
-I also realised I had found my feet the same way I got my very first job, and the same way my career coach friend had taught me: by talking to people, connecting with them, and showing them that I can help.
+I also realized I had found my feet the same way I got my very first job and the same way my career coach friend had taught me: by talking to people, connecting with them, and showing them that I can help.

 From then on, I had a great career.
 I became a senior executive and had many successes.
 I also started studying career-related topics, taking notes on how to applying for jobs, negotiate salaries and promotions, and deal with recruiters.
 I kept records of all my career fails and all my successes.
 I always knew that one day I wanted to help others with their careers.

-I’ve been hired, I’ve moved countries, changed careers, applied for roles - successfully and unsuccessfully - I’ve been headhunted, had kids, took steps backwards and forwards in my career...
+I’ve been hired, I’ve moved countries, changed careers, applied for roles - successfully and unsuccessfully - I’ve been headhunted, had kids, took steps backward and forwards in my career...
 Ultimately, I had a very successful career as a senior executive.

 That rich experience, together with my extensive research, training, professional network, and connections in the headhunting and recruitment sector allows me to provide great support to my clients and students.
-I've now combined my knowldge to create a blueprint for my clients.
+I've now combined my knowledge to create a blueprint for my clients.
 This system, or blueprint, was developed by me over many years.
 I call it Job Hunting Made Simple.
-I’ve introduced it to clients, students and friends.
+I’ve introduced it to clients, students, and friends.
 It’s been tested and I feel very confident that it will make a HUGE positive difference to my clients’ career prospects and future success.